 Lifestyle and home remedies

-- Watch for excessive bleeding, which can be a side effect of taking blood thinners.
-Talk to your doctor about activities that could cause you to bruise or get cut, as even a minor injury could become serious if you're taking blood thinners.
+- Watch for excessive bleeding.
+This can be a side effect of blood thinners.
+Ask your care provider about the warning signs.
+Know what to do if bleeding happens.
+Also ask your provider if you have activity restrictions.
+Minor injuries that cause bruising or even a simple cut may become serious if you're taking blood thinners.

 - Move.
-If you've been on bed rest because of surgery or other factors, the sooner you get moving, the less likely blood clots will develop.
+If you've been on bed rest because of surgery or other reasons, the sooner you get moving, the lower the chance that blood clots will develop.

-- Wear compression stockings to help prevent blood clots in the legs if your doctor recommends them.
+- Wear support stockings.
+Wear these to help prevent blood clots in the legs if your provider recommends them.

 Preparing for your appointment

-Deep vein thrombosis (DVT) is considered a medical emergency, so it's important to get evaluated quickly.
-However, if you have time before your appointment, here's some information to help you get ready.
+DVT is considered a medical emergency.
+It's important to get treated quickly.
+If there's time before your appointment, here's some information to help you get ready.